ShiftyKitty/MS4-Abhaile/README.md

 - Various error messages were understood and solved by using [StackOverflow](https://stackoverflow.com/)

 - Authentication and Allauth template editing came from [Allauth Docs](https://django-allauth.readthedocs.io/en/latest/)

+- How to centre a div methods came from [How to Center Anything with CSS - Align a Div, Text, and More](https://www.freecodecamp.org/news/how-to-center-anything-with-css-align-a-div-text-and-more/)

 ### Media